9 Parachute Squadron RE: Operation Market Garden, 1944

-9 Field Company RE (Airborne) returned to the UK in November 1943 to prepare for D Day.
-In September 1944 the company took part in Operation Market Garden.
-With the exception of two gliders that crash landed, the remainder of the unit landed safely at Arnhem, where they played an important role in the defence of the bridge.
-The platoon was used as the counter-attack force by Lt Col John Frost, the Commanding Officer of 2nd Battalion The Parachute Regiment, and fought with great bravery in the infantry role.
-However, they took heavy casualties, with just 57 of the original company of 215 men returning to the UK, the rest being captured or killed.
+9 Field Company RE (Airborne) was used as the counter-attack force by Lt Col John Frost, the Commanding Officer of 2nd Battalion The Parachute Regiment, where they fought with great bravery in the infantry role.
+Unfortunately, they took heavy casualties.
+Of the original Company of 215 All Ranks, only 57 men returned to the UK, the remainder being captured or killed.